kaist-plrg/babel-study/paper/pldi23/coverletter.md

 because it would show how the coverage criteria can be used to find bugs in different implementations.
 However, because of the page limitation of the conference (still 20 pages), we decided not to include a more detailed evaluation in the final version.
+However, we plan to include them in the extended version of the paper.